xinghua-qu/xinghua-qu.github.io/_pages/about.md

 Recent News
 ======
+- One paper entitled "Next Point-of-Interest Recommendation with Inferring Multi-step Future Preferences" has been accepted by [IJCAI-2022] (15% of acceptance out of 4535 submissions)
 - One paper entitled "Revisiting Bundle Recommendation: Datasets, Tasks, Challenges and Opportunities for Intent-aware Product Bundling" has been accepted by [SIGIR-2022].
 - Invited as program committee member of NeurIPS-2022.
 - One paper accepted by IEEE Transactions on Cybernetics.